 - The GPO calls for a reduction in the earned SSA benefits of dependents/survivors by two-thirds compared to your government pension.
 In other words, a survivor/dependent SSA benefit is reduced by \$2 for every \$3 received from a government pension.
-This obviously significantly reduces, and even eliminates in some cases the SSA survivor benefit for retirees who receive non-covered government pensions. - The WEP reduces earned Social Security benefits by as much as half for retirees who also receive non-covered government pensions.
-For example, a retiree who receives a non-covered government pension who also worked 21 years or less in the private sector and paid Social Security taxes on those private sector earnings will have their earned Social Security benefits reduces by as much as \$512 a month.
-While the Social Security benefit reduction scales down from there up to 30 years working in a covered job, it nonetheless represents a substantial reduction earned Social Security benefits for those who worked in covered positions fewer than 30 years.
+This obviously significantly reduces and even eliminates in some cases the SSA survivor benefit for retirees who receive non-covered government pensions. - The WEP reduces earned Social Security benefits by as much as half for retirees who also receive non-covered government pensions.
+For example, a retiree who receives a non-covered government pension who also worked 21 years or less in the private sector and paid Social Security taxes on those private sector earnings will have their earned Social Security benefits reduced by as much as \$512 a month.
+While the Social Security benefit reduction scales down from there up to 30 years working in a covered job, it nonetheless represents a substantial reduction earned Social Security benefits for those who worked in covered positions for fewer than 30 years.

-We understand that SSA's Office of the Chief Actuary (OCACT) has projected that the legislation would increase program costs by \$146 billion over the period of 10 years.
+We understand that SSA's Office of the Chief Actuary (OCACT) has projected that the legislation would reduce Social Security Trust Funds by \$146 billion.
 We believe it is important to fund this cost through progressive measures so that it does not reduce the balance of the combined Social Security Trust Funds.
-Some possible funding options to pay for this legislation and also shore up the Trust funds include applying the payroll tax to earnings and self-employment income above \$400,000 or extending the 12.4% Social Security tax to investment income and business income not covered by payroll taxes.
+Some possible funding options to pay for this legislation and also shore up the Trust Funds include applying the payroll tax to earnings and self-employment income above \$400,000 or extending the 12.4% Social Security tax to investment income and business income not covered by payroll taxes.

 Allowing the WEP and GPO to continue is doing a disservice to current and future retirees who have given decades of their professional lives to serving the public.
 It also makes it difficult for governments to recruit and retain qualified and dedicated employees who what to work in public service.
-IFPTE is pleased that lawmakers from across the political spectrum realize this, as is evidenced by the Social Security Fairness Act's 300 cosponsors.
+IFPTE is pleased that lawmakers from across the political spectrum realize this, as is evidenced by the support that the Social Security Fairness Act enjoys in the House, which currently exceeds 220 Representatives.

 Now is the time to correct this inequity.
-We urge you to request House leadership support and schedule a vote on H.R.
-82. Should you have any questions, please contact IFPTE Legislative Director Faraz Khan at 202-239-4892.
+We urge you to request your Ways and Means Committee colleagues support this legislation and House leadership schedule a vote on H.R.
+82 once the legislation is out of committee.
+Should you have any questions, please contact IFPTE Legislative Director Faraz Khan at 202-239-4892.